 You would probably not be surprised if I told you that garlic scapes have a mild garlic flavor without that signature pungent quality.

-If you planted hardneck garlic, and have garlic scapes, it is advisable to remove them so that the plant directs all of its energy to growing the garlic bulbs.
+If you planted hard neck garlic, and have garlic scapes, it is advisable to remove them so that the plant directs all of its energy to grow the garlic bulbs.

 You can simply snap them off at the base or use a scissor.